masumsoft/express-cassandra/README.md

 - `clustering_order`: here you can define the clustering order of the clustering keys.
 If order is not defined, default value of ASC (ascending) is used.

 - `materialized_views` provides you the ability to define cassandra 3.x materialized views for your model table.
 You may want to read more about it on the [materialized view documentation](http://docs.datastax.com/en/cql/3.3/cql/cql_using/useCreateMV.html).
 This is generally suited for querying high cardinality fields.
+If you need to use select * for the materialized view, you can also use `select: ['*']`.

 - `indexes` are the index of your table.
 It's always an array of field names.
 You can read more on the [index documentation](http://docs.datastax.com/en/cql/3.3/cql/cql_using/usePrimaryIndex.html).
 This is generally suited for querying low cardinality fields, but not as low as boolean fields or fields with very limited number of variants.
 Very low cardinality fields are not a good separator of large datasets and hence not worthwhile to index.